 So here is the thing.
 NIK Software batch edit feature can only be accessed by Lightroom.
 It can’t be accessed directly from say Colour Efex on its own.
 From Lightroom, choose any 3 images in the filmstrip at the bottom of Lightroom.
 Note it has to be in Filmstrip at the bottom otherwise it will not work.
-Now right click on the Film Strip and choose ‘Edit in’ then choose say Color Efex.
+Now right click on the Film Strip and choose ‘Edit in’ then choose say Colour Efex.
 Again, you HAVE to right click on the filmstrip, not choose the edit feature from the photo menu in Lightroom or it simply wont work.

 You get the normal options to edit a copy or the original.
 I tend to output Jpeg’s from the RAW files and then work on those jpeg ‘originals’.
-Wait a little and then when the Color Efex window opens up you will notice you have the option to look at the next image.
+Wait a little and then when the Colour Efex window opens up you will notice you have the option to look at the next image.
 This allows you to change the settings per image.
-However if you want to apply the same settings (including exact same placement of control points if you are using them) all you need do is click ‘Save All’ and Color Efex will merrily go through those images and apply the settings.
+However if you want to apply the same settings (including exact same placement of control points if you are using them) all you need do is click ‘Save All’ and Colour Efex will merrily go through those images and apply the settings.

 What may throw you and make you think its not possible, as it has to even NIK Software itself are the following:

 - You must select your images in the filmstrip.
 It is the only place it will work.

 - You must right click on the film strip and edit in (for E.g Colour Efex), not from the photo window or it will not work.

 - If you select all images, on sizeable batches it will look like nothing is happening because there is a lengthy delay.
 Nik Software doesn’t appear to open the images one by one, it seems to open the lot up at once and then apply the settings one by one.
 I tend to process high quality Jpegs for this reason.